alegarciadelrio/devops-challenges/hashicorp-terraform-associate.md

 - **state files**: needed to track the current state of infrastructure resources and compare it to the desired state declared in configuration files.
 - **terraform state rm**: permits remove a resource from the state, to prevent detroy it when you run `terraform destroy`.
 - **terraform state list**: see a list of all Terraform-managed resources.
+- **terraform state mv**: update the state to match the current deployment.
+Terraform would not touch the actual resource that is deployed, but it would simply attach the existing object to the new address in Terraform.

 ### Terraform destroy